geirolz/secret/CONTRIBUTING.md

 ### Feature Requests

-If you have an idea for a new feature or enhancement that you would like to see in Toolkit, please follow these steps to submit a feature request:
+If you have an idea for a new feature or enhancement that you would like to see in Secret, please follow these steps to submit a feature request:

-1. **Check Existing Requests:** Before submitting a new feature request, please search the [GitHub Issues](https://github.com/geirolz/toolkit/issues) to see if a similar request already exists.
+1. **Check Existing Requests:** Before submitting a new feature request, please search the [GitHub Issues](https://github.com/geirolz/secret/issues) to see if a similar request already exists.
 If it does, you can add your input and support to the existing discussion.

 2. **Provide a Clear Description:** When submitting a feature request, clearly describe the problem you are trying to